Planning a First-Time Visit to Bangkok

 We wondered around the Temple of the Reclining Buddha (Wat Pho) and had a look around the the Bangkok Grand Palace before taking a taxi over to Bangkok Chinatown and sampling the street food.
 I couldn't seem to work out where the main 'hub' of all the stalls were though.
 We walked around for a while but it all seemed to be mostly trade establishments with just the odd food stall dotted amongst them.
 By this time my adventurousness had worn off and so we went and ate in a traditional Bangkok restaurant.

-What to do in Bangkok: The Cinema Experience
+Things to do in Bangkok: The Cinema Experience

 We made one more trip into central Bangkok, specifically to go to a Thai cinema and watch Batman: The Dark Knight Rises.
 This time we took the Bangkok MRT to the area of Patumwam which is actually a very ugly area filled with huge shopping centres, market stalls and noise.
 It can get pretty claustrophobic as you're forced to walk on the pavements to avoid the 6 lines of traffic whizzing past but market traders take up a lot of the space.
 And then there's the concrete MRT line running over-head which makes everything seem darker than it really is.